TeamOfDaisyX/VirtualUserBot/README.md

 # How to Deploy guide by Friday
-'''The Methord is also same for this.
-Just deploy bot from this repo'''
+''' The Methord is also same for this.
+Just deploy bot from this repo '''
 <a href="https://youtu.be/xfHcm_e92eQ"><img src="https://img.shields.io/badge/How%20To-Deploy-red.svg?logo=Youtube"></a>

 <a href="https://app.gitbook.com/@starkgangz/s/fridayuserbot/"><img src="https://img.shields.io/badge/Read%20More-GitBook-red.svg"></a>